Zakir-Ansari/blockchain/1. Smart Contracts/README.md

 ### First Solidity Contract

-Objective: Create a Property Will Contract for a grandfather to distribute his property amongs his grand children when he pass away.
+Objective: Create a Property Will Contract for a grandfather to distribute his property among his grandchildren when he passes away.

 1. Create a file under contract as Will.sol under contracts.

-2. Define the licence on top
+2. Define the license on top

    ```solidity
    // SPDX-License-Identifier: GPL-3.0